tfabris/PlexUpdate/README.md

   https://github.com/tfabris/PlexUpdate

 ####  Set file permissions:
-Create a folder on the NAS and set the access permissions on the folder which contains this script, and the script itself, using a shell prompt:
+Create a folder on the NAS, copy these files to that folder, and set the access permissions on the folder which contains this script, and the script itself, using a shell prompt:

      chmod 770 PlexUpdate
      cd PlexUpdate